The Key to Experiencing Christmas Peace in Your Life Today

-Christmas has arrived.
-And from the entire team who serves at Desiring God, and from Pastor John and from myself, we all want to wish you a very merry Christmas.
+Christmas has arrived, and from the entire team at Desiring God, and from Pastor John and from myself, we all want to wish you a very merry Christmas.
 The incredible Christmas story of God breaking into this world is true, and it is incredible.
 God taking on humanity is a story that rings of God’s glory and rings of a new peace that is given to the globe.
 We saw that yesterday.
-But it all raises the question: How do I enjoy the Christmas peace of God right now, personally?
+But it all raises the question: How do I enjoy the Christmas peace of God right now, personally, in my own heart and in my own life?
 Today John Piper explains in a clip from his 2011 Christmas sermon, explaining Luke 2:14.

-When I say “peace,” I don’t simply mean the absence of conflict or animosity.
-I mean the presence of joyful tranquility and as much richness of interpersonal communication as you are capable of: a back and forth richness and sweetness, open, free, sweet, eyeball-to-eyeball, no-agenda peace.
+When I say peace, I don’t simply mean the absence of conflict or animosity.
+I mean the presence of joyful tranquility and as much richness of interpersonal communication as you are capable of: a back-and forth-richness and sweetness — open, free, sweet, eyeball-to-eyeball, no-agenda peace.
 That is what we are after.

-1) Peace with God.
-This peace, this peace right here is foundational to all other peace.
+Peace with God is foundational to all other peace.
 If you try to make peace with your mind and your heart and all the guilt and anxiety that comes again and again without that peace, and if you try to hold a family together and to make peace at work, you will maybe achieve some brief superficial measures, but it won’t last — especially into eternity.
 All peace inwardly and peace outwardly is based on this vertical experience of: Do I have peace with God?
 Is it open and clear with God?
 Are we friends?

-The key text, as you might guess where I would go, is Romans 5:1: “Therefore, since we have been justified by faith [there it is: “by believing”], we have peace with God through our Lord Jesus Christ.”
+The key text, as you might guess where I would go, is Romans 5:1: “Therefore, since we have been justified by faith [by believing], we have peace with God through our Lord Jesus Christ.”
 Having been justified by faith — believing, trusting him and all of his promises to me — I have peace.

-So just a word on justification again.
-Justification, being justified, means God declares you just.
+So just a word on justification again: Justification, being justified, means God declares you just.
 God declares you right, righteous, pure, perfect, acceptable.
 He does.
 He declares you that.
 How?
 I am not just.
 No, that is the gospel.
-Through faith.
-Faith in Jesus, the foundation, the purchaser of the blood and provider of all the promises.
-I believe in Jesus, and when I believe, I am united to Jesus and what Jesus was, he was for me — and God looks upon his righteousness as mine and his punishment as mine.
+Through faith, faith in Jesus — the foundation, the purchaser, the blood provider of all the promises.
+I believe in Jesus, and when I believe, I am united to Jesus.
+And what Jesus was, he was for me.
+And God looks upon his righteousness as mine and his punishment as mine.
 Therefore, in spite of all my sins, God is my friend.

 Lots of people come to church on this weekend who don’t usually come to church.
 They are not interested necessarily in Christ and the Bible and salvation and justification, all these things.
 I just want to say something really clear after trying to say what that peace with God is through Jesus.
 It is not by our deeds.
 It is not by our tradition, whether Baptist or Catholic or Lutheran or Methodist or Presbyterian.
 It is not by baptism.
 It is not by church membership.
 It is not by piety.
 It is not by parentage.
 It is by faith alone.

 This is the core of our gospel: Christ died in our place.
-Christ provided an alien righteousness for us that is not ours, and Christ bore our punishment and he offers it to every single human being — and it is received by faith alone.
-And when that faith happens, we are united with him and his righteousness is ours — we have peace with God.
+Christ provided an alien righteousness for us that is not ours, and Christ bore our punishment, and he offers it to every single human being.
+And it is received by faith alone.
+And when that faith happens, we are united with him and his righteousness is ours, and we have peace with God.
 And there isn’t anything sweeter to go to bed on.